Hon. Roy Cullen, P.C., C.A.

 In 2008 Mr. Cullen completed a book The Poverty of Corrupt Nations in which he examines the relationship between corrupt leaders and poverty; and how, as a result of the misappropriation of public assets by elected and senior officials, millions of citizens around the world are being deprived of the basic human right of the chance to move out of the ranks of the poor.
 He offers a Twenty Point Plan as a way of attacking these vexing problems.
 In his second book, Beyond Question Period, or What really goes on in Ottawa, which was published in 2011, he chronicles the life of an MP In Ottawa beyond the rhetoric of the cut and thrust of Question Period.

-Roy Cullen serves on the Board of Governors of the Victoria Conservatory of Music, and the Management Committee of the Global Organization of Parliamentarians Against Corruption.
+Roy Cullen serves as Chair of the Board of Governors of the Victoria Conservatory of Music; and he is a member of the Management Committee of the Global Organization of Parliamentarians Against Corruption.

 Mr. Cullen lives in Victoria, B.C., Canada, with his wife, Ethne.
 They have one son, Peter.